 Groups or individuals desiring to use the display or exhibit space must review and sign the Library’s Letter of Intent and Agreement (attached), which includes a waiver exonerating Patten Free Library from any and all liability associated with the exhibit.
 Exhibitors are encouraged to cover items of value under their own insurance policies, and may be required to show proof of coverage.

 As stated in the Artist’s Letter of Intent and Agreement, adhesives are prohibited from use on the Community Room walls.
 This includes, but is not limited to, all forms of tape, stickers, adhesive putty, and Command strips.
 Art must be hung using moulding hooks and monofilament only.
 Any additional information about the piece of art, such as a number or title, must be affixed to the frame or piece itself.
+Damage to the Community Room due to non-compliance may result in a fee associated with the cost of repair.

 The Library will not act as a sales agent for exhibitors, and items displayed may not include price tags or other information regarding the purchase of items.
 The Library will make a price list available to potential buyers; the price list will be provided to the Library Director by the exhibitor.